 This is product liability law: the seller is responsible for product claims, regardless of how those claims were generated.

 Regulatory exposure compounds it.
-The FTC is already sending warning letters to brands making unsubstantiated claims online.
-If an LLM generates "this supplement boosts energy," and you publish it without verification, and it's not substantiated, that's an unfair or deceptive practice.
-The FTC doesn't care if an AI made it up.
-They care if the claim is unprovable.
+The FTC has already emphasized through deceptive AI claims actions that AI does not excuse unsupported marketing.
+If an LLM generates "this supplement boosts energy," and you publish it without verification, and it's not substantiated, that can become an unfair or deceptive practice.

 For cannabis and health products, this is exponentially worse.
 A hallucinated medical claim on a CBD product could trigger state AG enforcement.
 "Clinically proven to reduce anxiety" invented by your LLM, published by your brand, investigated by the state.